 SGML

-style syntax.-dpi
+style syntax.-dpi dpi in

 the X server's command line (usually X server command lines